David-LeK/vietnamese-historical-events/timelines_en.md

 ### **Period of the Outbreak of Nationwide Resistance and the Viet Bac Victory (1947 - 1950)**

+*   **1947:** The Republic of China (Kuomintang) issued a map with an 11-dash line, which was later inherited and modified into a 9-dash line by the People's Republic of China.
+They based their claims to most of the South China Sea, including the Paracel and Spratly Islands, on what they called "historical sovereignty claims."
 *   **Feb.
 17, 1947:** After 60 days and nights of fighting, the Capital Regiment withdrew from Hanoi to preserve its forces.
 *   **Oct.
 7, 1947:** France launched a large-scale attack on the Viet Bac resistance base (Operation Léa).
 *   **Oct.
 30, 1947:** Our forces won a major victory in an ambush at Bong Lau Pass on Route 4.